biocore-ntnu/epic2/README.md

 epic2 is an ultraperformant reimplementation of SICER.
 It focuses on speed, low memory overhead and ease of use.

-It also contains a reimplementation of the SICER-df scripts for differential enrichment.
+It also contains a reimplementation of the SICER-df scripts for differential enrichment and a script to create many kinds of bigwigs from your data.

 [epic2 efficiently finds diffuse domains in ChIP-seq data (Bioinformatics, 2019)](https://doi.org/10.1093/bioinformatics/btz232)